Ganglion cyst

 A ganglion cyst is a fluid-filled bump associated with a joint or tendon sheath.
 It most often occurs at the back of the wrist, followed by the front of the wrist.
-Onset is often over several months, typically with no further symptoms.
-Occasionally, pain or numbness may occur.
-Complications may include carpal tunnel syndrome.

 The cause is unknown.
 The underlying mechanism is believed to involve an outpouching of the synovial membrane.
-Risk factors include gymnastics activity.
-Diagnosis is typically based on examination with light shining through the lesion being supportive.
-Medical imaging may be done to rule out other potential causes.
+Diagnosis is typically based on examination.
+The ability to shine light through the bump or any past decrease in size supports the diagnosis of the bump as a ganglion cyst.
+Ganglion cysts are usually obvious upon observation.
+Medical imaging may be considered on infrequent occasions to rule out another diagnosis.

-Treatment options include watchful waiting, splinting the affected joint, needle aspiration, or surgery.
+Treatment is not necessary.
+Options for treatment include needle aspiration or surgery.
 About half the time, they resolve on their own.
-About three per 10,000 people newly develop ganglion of the wrist or hand a year.
-They most commonly occur in young and middle-aged females.
+About three per 10,000 people develop a ganglion cyst of the wrist or hand a year.